frontendweekly/virga/src/posts/2020-05-30-making-of-six.md

 And I think I've settled with current setting.
 I wouldn't call it as a scheme since there no science behind my choice, but I think that's what make this personal.

 I also used a texture(it's from [Hero Patterns](https://www.heropatterns.com/)).
 It's very subtle. `fill-opacity='0.08'` subtle.

+## Six is `1.0.0`

+@ 23:50 June 24, 2020{explanation}

+[Sixty Six](https://sixtysix.frontendweekly.tokyo/) is stable, so Six is `1.0.0`.
+It's been 24 days.
+I've been working on this whenever I have time, yet I feel I haven't done much.
+However, this journey has come to the end for now.
+I'm sure I'm going to nurture this design time to time.

+Very minimum but has a split.
+That's how I see Six.
+I'm happy with the result.
+It's been fun for sure.

+Well, then until next journey.